devpi/devpi/doc/userman/devpi_indices.rst

 Modifying the mirror whitelist
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The mirror whitelist prevents malicious uploads from untrusted bases (e.g. PyPI) to be mixed in with your private packages.
+The mirror whitelist prevents malicious uploads from untrusted mirrors (e.g. PyPI) to be mixed in with your private packages.

-By default, packages from configured bases are only visible on your index if the index itself does not host this package.
-This ensures that you will always get the latest version from this index, even if one of the bases contains a later (potentially untrusted) version.
+By default, packages from mirrors (bases of type ``mirror``, possibly through inheritance) are only visible on your index if the index itself does not host this package.
+This ensures that you will always get the latest version from this index, even if one of the mirrors contains a later (potentially untrusted) version.
 This measure prevents dependency confusion attacks, where an attacker would upload a malicious package to a public index with the same name as a private package on your index.

-If you want allow a package to be mirrored from the bases, even if it is also hosted on the index, you can add it to the whitelist.
-This should only be done for packages that you own or trust on all bases that are not fully under your control.
+If you want allow a package to be included from the mirrors even if it is also hosted on the index, you can add it to the whitelist.
+This should only be done for packages that you own or trust on all mirrors that are not fully under your control.

 .. code-block:: console